Dualfuel671/Pidigi/digi/README_LOCAL.md

 - Windows PC with PowerShell
 - SD card flashed with Raspberry Pi OS Lite (use Raspberry Pi Imager)
 - This repository cloned or downloaded on Windows

+### Windows 10 WSL prerequisites & gotchas
+- **Update Windows first:** `winver` should report build 19041 (version 2004) or later; Windows Update to 22H2 if needed.
+Older builds never expose `wsl --mount`.
+- **Enable virtualization features:** Control Panel → Turn Windows features on/off → check `Windows Subsystem for Linux`, `Virtual Machine Platform`, and (if available) `Hyper-V`.
+Reboot afterward.
+- **Install the Microsoft Store WSL build:** in an elevated PowerShell run `wsl --install` (or install “Windows Subsystem for Linux” from the Store), then `wsl --update` and `wsl --shutdown`.
+- **Verify disk mounting support:** `wsl --help` must list `--mount`.
+If it does not, you are still on the legacy inbox build—repeat the Store install/update.
+- **Close everything before staging:** exit all WSL terminals, run `wsl --shutdown`, and ensure the ext4 partition does **not** have a drive letter (the script will remove it if present).
+Replug the SD if Explorer latched onto it.
+-

 Step 1 — Get the repo onto your Windows machine
 - Option A (Git for Windows):